Shopify pre-orders vs Kickstarter

 Considerations:

-According to our analysis of over one million pre-orders, charge-upfront accounts for a smaller percentage of listings compared to deferred payment models.
+Charge-upfront tends to be less popular than deferred payment models for longer lead times.
 Customers may hesitate to pay months in advance, especially for higher-priced items or brands they’re less familiar with.

 Charge later pre-orders